-By early 2015 the earliest that IAF is expected to receive the first aircraft is 2018-19, though not much was known about its progress.
+By early 2015 the earliest that IAF was expected to receive the first aircraft in 2018-19, though not much was known about its progress.

 On 06 February 2015 India cancelled its international tender on medium-lift military transport aircraft.
 The country would instead purchase Multi-Role Transport Aircraft (MTA) designed and being manufactured jointly by India and Russia.
 India did not find the proposal of participants in the tender for supplying 56 aircraft worth $3 billion satisfactory.
 As a result, the Defense Ministry not only declined the deal, but also cancelled the tender altogether.

 HAL received five proposals on its proposal to select a partner to manufacture a 50-80 seater aircraft in India.
 Antonov, GKN Aerospace, IAI, Ilyushin and ATR placed bids for the project.
 Out of the five bids, by May 2016 Antonov emerged as a clear winner as it met all the requirements set by HAL.
 Antonov's aircraft were of recent design with state-of-the-art aviation systems like fly-by-wire, high-efficiency engines and all-weather operations.